Zenon Taverna

-Zenon Taverna is a restaurant serving Greek and Cypriot cuisine on 31st Avenue in Astoria, Queens, in the U.S. state of New York.
+Zenon Taverna was a restaurant serving Greek and Cypriot cuisine on 31st Avenue in Astoria, Queens, in the U.S. state of New York.

 History

 The restaurant launched an online cooking series in February 2021.
+It closed in 2021.

 Reception

 Eater New York's Alexandra Ilyashov included Zenon in her 2018 list of "Where to Feast on Greek Food in NYC".
 The website's Robert Sietsema included the restaurant in his 2020 list of "10 Great Seafood Dishes Still Available in NYC".